minaChamcham/tsp-genetic-algorithm-solver/README.md

 ### Running the User Interface

 To run the user interface, execute the `tsp_ui.py` file.
-This interface allows you to configure GA parameters and view the evolution of the TSP solution.
+This interface allows the user to configure GA parameters and view the evolution of the TSP solution.

 ### Source Code Structure